 Unit V (342.80-342.96 mbsf) consists of a small sample of undated finely laminated gray claystone that was captured in the core catcher within a thick no-recovery zone at the bottom of the hole.
-From resistivity and velocity log data, the unit may have a relatively large clay content.
-The claystone is preglacial in origin.
-It is the same age as Unit IV.
+From resistivity and velocity log data, the unit may have a relatively large fine-clay content.
+The claystone was possibly deposited in a preglacial setting.
+The interpretation is based on tentative lithologic and seismic stratigraphic correlation with ODP Site 741, 110 km away, which recovered Early Cretaceous gray claystone (Barron, Larson, et al., 1989).

-Diatoms, radiolarians, foraminifers, and calcareous nannofossils were examined at Site 1166.
-Diatoms are present in limited intervals of the core and provide the primary biostratigraphic age control.
-Three distinct diatom assemblages were noted-Quaternary, Pliocene, and late Eocene-early Oligocene age.
-Extant Quaternary diatoms occur at 2.12- 2.92 mbsf (age = <0.66 Ma).
+Micropaleontological analyses were done at Site 1166 for diatoms, radiolarians, foraminifers, and calcareous nannofossils (Fig. 13).
+Diatoms are present in limited intervals of the core and provide the primary biostratigraphic age estimates.
+Three distinct diatom assemblages were noted: Quaternary, Pliocene, and late Eocene-early Oligocene age.
+Extant Quaternary diatoms occur at 2.12-2.92 mbsf (age of <0.66 Ma).
 Quaternary to upper Pliocene diatoms occur in diamicts to at least 106.37 mbsf.
-Two layers of diatomaceous clay (~113.95-114.10 mbsf and ~114.50-115.15 mbsf) are present, containing the upper Pliocene diatom Thalassiosira kolbei (1.8-2.2 Ma) and the Thalassiosira vulnifica to Thalassiosira striata-T. vulnifica Zones (2.2-3.2 Ma), respectively.
-Radiolarians suggest an age of >2.4 Ma for the lower bed.
-The boundary between lithostratigraphic Units I and II is a major disconformity (~30 m.y.).
-Diatoms in Unit II between 135.73 and 153.48 mbsf are of early Oligocene-late Eocene age (~33-37 Ma).
+Two layers of diatomaceous clay (~113.95 to 114.10 mbsf and ~114.50 to 115.15 mbsf) occur and have upper Pliocene diatoms: Thalassiosira kolbei (1.8-2.2

+Ma) and Thalassiosira vulnifica to Thalassiosira striata-T. vulnifica Zones (2.2-3.2 Ma), respectively.
+Radiolarians give an age of >2.4 Ma for the lower bed.
+The boundary between lithostratigraphic Unit I and II is a major disconformity (~30 m.y.).
+Diatoms in Unit II between 135.73 to 153.48 mbsf are of early Oligocene-late Eocene age (~33 to 37 Ma).
 Diatoms were not recovered below Unit II, but several specimens of pollen, spores, dinoflagellates, and wood fragments were noted in lower intervals of the hole.
 Planktonic foraminifers are common above ~90 mbsf, and their ages generally agree with those for diatoms and radiolarians.
 Calcareous nannofossils are rare.
-Palynological samples give ages for Units II through V based on correlation with Australian palynozones (O'Brien et al., in press).
+Palynological samples were collected throughout the section for postcruise analysis to give ages for samples from the lower part of the hole.

 Paleomagnetic stratigraphy is difficult because of limited core recovery, but a clear pattern of magnetic polarity intervals is recorded where the recovery is relatively high.
-A correlation to the geomagnetic polarity time scale (GPTS) is in progress using key biostratigraphic datums (Fig. F13).
+A correlation to the geomagnetic polarity time scale (GPTS) is in progress using key biostratigraphic datums (Fig. 13).
 Downhole variations in the concentration-dependent and magnetic mineralogy-dependent parameters show that the main lithostratigraphic units have alternating high and low magnetic mineral concentrations and distinct magnetic signatures.
 Iron sulfide minerals are present below ~140 mbsf.

 Interstitial water profiles document downhole sediment diagenesis and diffusional exchange with bottom seawater.
-From 0 to 150 mbsf, the oxidation of organic matter reduces sulfate values from 28 to 8 mM and ammonium increases from 177 to 1277 mM.
+From 0 to 150 mbsf, the oxidation of organic matter reduces sulfate values from 28 to 8 mM, and ammonium increases from 177 to 1277 mM.
 From 0 to 75 mbsf, alkalinity decreases from 4.5 to 1 mM, silica decreases from 800 to 200 mM, potassium decreases from 12 to 2 mM, and calcium increases from 10 to 22 mM.
 The profiles suggest diagenetic silicate reactions are occurring within the sulfate reduction zone.
-Between 150 and 300 mbsf, calcium and magnesium show minor changes in relative concentration (15 and 24 mM, respectively) suggesting diffusional processes are dominant.
+Between 150 and 300 mbsf, calcium and magnesium show minor changes in relative concentration (15 and 24 mM, respectively), suggesting diffusional processes are dominant.